Tenzro Testnet is live —request testnet TNZO

 sudo mv tenzro /usr/local/bin/

-sudo mv tenzro-cli-latest /usr/local/bin/tenzro-cli
+sudo mv tenzro-node /usr/local/bin/

 Advanced: Build from Source